Cathedral of Ani: Later history

-Ani surrendered to the Byzantine Empire in 1045, who held it until 1064, when the city was captured by the Seljuks, led by Alp Arslan.
-Alp Arslan and his soldiers performed their first prayer in Ani at the cathedral.
-Consequently, the cathedral was converted into a mosque and called Fethiye Mosque (Fethiye Camii).
+Ani surrendered to the Byzantine Empire in 1045, who held it until 1064, when the city was captured by the Seljuks, led by Sultan Alp Arslan.
+According to Turkish sources, Alp Arslan and his soldiers performed their first prayer in Ani at the cathedral.
+Consequently, the cathedral was converted into a mosque, known as Fethiye Mosque (Fethiye Camii).
 Official Turkish sources often refer to it by that name.
+According to Matthew of Edessa, its silver cross was removed by the Seljuks and transferred to a mosque in Nakhchivan, where it was placed under the threshold, destined to be trodden upon.
+A crescent was placed on its dome according to Vardan Areveltsi.

 In 1124 a crescent was placed on the cathedral's dome by the Shaddadid amir of Ani.
 In response, Ani's Armenians appealed to King David IV of Georgia to capture Ani, after which the cathedral returned to Christian usage.
-However, only two years later, in 1126, Ani came under the control of the Shaddadids.
+Vardan Areveltsi celebrated the brief reversal.
+Only two years later, in 1126, Ani came under the control of the Shaddadids.
 During the 12th century historians Mkhitar Anetsi, Samuel Anetsi and philosopher Hovhannes Sarkavag served at the cathedral in various capacities.
 Mkhitar was an elder priest at the cathedral in the second half of the century.
-In 1198 Ani was conquered by the Georgian-Armenian Zakarid (Mkhargrdzeli) princes, under whose control the cathedral prospered.
+In 1198 Ani was conquered by the Armenian Zakarids princes, under whose control the cathedral prospered.
 In 1213 the wealthy merchant Tigran Honents restored the cathedral's steps.